-Management Data Analytics Service (MDAS), the services exposed by the MDA, can be consumed by various consumers, for instance MnFs (i.e., MnS producers/consumers for network and service management), NFs (e.g., NWDAF), SON functions, network and service optimization tools/functions, SLS assurance functions, human operators, and AFs, etc.
+Management Data Analytics Service (MDAS), the services exposed by the MDA, can be consumed by various consumers, including for instance MnFs (i.e., MnS producers/consumers for network and service management), NFs (e.g., NWDAF), SON functions, network and service optimization tools/functions, SLS assurance functions, human operators, and AFs, etc.

 NOTE: Throughout this specification the terms, MDAS and MDA MnS are equivalent and may be used interchangeably.